Ideine/Apptracktive-Plugins/AzureForMobile/README.md

 #### Handling token expiration

 You can specify custom handlers.

-One thing you can do with handler is automaticaly ask user to log in when his token expired or if not yet logged in.
+One thing you can do with handler is automaticaly ask user to log in again when his token expired or if not yet logged in.

     /// <summary>
-    /// DelegatingHandler to automaticaly login user again if its auth token expired
+    /// DelegatingHandler to automaticaly log in user again if its auth token expired
     /// </summary>
     public class AzureForMobileIdentityHandler : DelegatingHandler
     {